FinTeam Business Consulting

 Interest is the cost of borrowing — it shows up on your P&L as an expense, reducing net income.
 Principal is the repayment of the loan balance itself — it's a cash outflow, but it doesn't show up on your P&L at all.
 Paying down principal reduces a liability on your balance sheet, not an expense on your income statement.

-This is why your P&L can look one way and your bank account can look very different.
+This is why your P&L can show a profit while your bank account tells a different story.
 The principal portion of every loan payment quietly drains cash without ever touching your income statement.

-In this tool we estimate the interest portion at approximately 40% of your monthly payments and the principal at 60% — a reasonable assumption for a mid-term business loan.
+In this tool we estimate interest at ~40% and principal at ~60% of your monthly payments — a reasonable assumption for a mid-term business loan.
 Your accountant can give you the exact split from your amortization schedule.

 You Are Your Customers' Bank.